 Stage 2 - At the court hearing, provided you're working with us to reduce the arrears, we could ask for a Suspended Possession Order –this means you can clear the arrears by paying agreed instalments.
 However, if you stop making the payments agreed under the Suspended Possession Order, we can then apply to the court for a warrant for your eviction.

 Stage 3 - Unless you clear the arrears in full, the court will issue a Possession Order.
 This means you have to give us possession of your home.

 You can contact us at any time to prevent action being taken against you.

 REMEMBER: the problem will not go away, the longer you leave it the more serious the situation becomes.
-If you are having problems paying your rent you can get confidential advice NOW.
-We have experienced staff who are here to help you, not to judge you, and we can put you in touch with our free money advisor service.
+If you're having problems paying your rent, you can get confidential advice NOW.
+We have experienced staff who are here to help you, not to judge you, and we can put you in touch with our free money advice service.